 New works by commissioned composers Devonté Hynes, Nico Muhly, Laurie Anderson, inti figgis-vizueta, Pamela Z, Ted Hearne, Angélica Negrón, Christopher Cerrone, Marcos Balter, Missy Mazzoli, Darian Donovan Thomas, Sarah Kirkland Snider, Scott Wollschleger, Mary Prescott, Timo Andres, and John Glover.

-Other Minds is pleased to welcome back Maki Namekawa and Dennis Russell Davies for a benefit recital of solo and piano four-hands music to celebrate Davies’ 80th birthday at the Bell-McCarthy Studio in San Francisco’s Mission District on Friday, March 22, 2024.
-The performance will be preceded by a reception in honor of Davies’ milestone birthday.
-For their fifth appearance with Other Minds, the duo will perform a set of solo and four-hands pieces by Maurice Ravel, Laurie Anderson, Philip Glass, and John Cage.
-Rounding out the program is a piano four-hands arrangement of selections from Czech composer Bedřich Smetana’s monumental work Má vlast (My Fatherland), a set of symphonic poems composed between 1874 and 1879.
+Other Minds welcomed back Maki Namekawa and Dennis Russell Davies for a benefit recital of solo and piano four-hands music to celebrate Davies’ 80th birthday at the Bell-McCarthy Studio in San Francisco’s Mission District.
+The performance was preceded by a reception in honor of Davies’ milestone birthday.
+For their fifth appearance with Other Minds, the duo performed a set of solo and four-hands pieces by Laurie Anderson, Philip Glass, and John Cage.
+Rounding out the program was a piano four-hands arrangement of selections from Czech composer Bedřich Smetana’s monumental work Má vlast (My Fatherland), a set of symphonic poems composed between 1874 and 1879.

 Other Minds presented a screening of the work-in-progress documentary film Following Pál.
 The film tells the story of Pál Hermann, a virtuoso cellist and composer of much promise in the 1920s and 30s.
 Despite his potential to make a mark on the music scene in Europe, his life, and his work, were cut short when he was deported under the Vichy France regime in 1944 and sent to a concentration camp.
 His only daughter, who is in her 80s now, recently discovered the sheet music to his unfinished masterwork, a cello concerto.
 Her son, Paul van Gastel, has been working with the Liszt Franz Academy of Music in Budapest and the Colburn School in Los Angeles to complete Hermann’s concerto and re-present his music to the world.